EAzhir12/QualCode/README.md

 ├── results/ # Output results, processed metrics, and analysis outputs └── README.md # This file

+<pre> ├── docs/images/ # UI screenshots and figures used in the paper (Section 6) ├── data/ # Benchmark datasets used for training and evaluation ├── results/ # Output results, processed metrics, and analysis outputs └── README.md # This file </pre>

 # QualCode Visualization

 This repository contains the visual interface elements and screenshots of our research paper entitled "An Innovative ISO-Based Computational Framework for Software Maintainability Assessment".
 These visuals demonstrate the analysis and visualization capabilities of the **QualCode** system.